kritisgh/maryland_voter_data/turnout/README.md

+# VOTER TURNOUT DASHBOARD
+**Welcome to the Maryland Voter Turnout Dashboard.
+To use our application, cd into the turnout folder ("cd turnout") and run “python app.py” in the terminal to start up the app.py file.**

 Ideas We Have:
 1) Reporting on the number of inactive voters across counties, and whether the number of inactive voters has increased or decreased over different years.
 Has anything encouraged/discouraged voter turnout?
 What is the engagement of eligible voters?
 - We could have a newsapp that let's users put filters in exploring data on voter counties/turnout.
 The newsapp could also feature a chloropleth map that darkens counties with higher voter turnout.